 top of page

-The Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning (LGBTQ+) Advisory Group is comprised of members from non-profit organizations, the business community, those with lived experience with cancer, and government representatives and organizations.
+The Health Equity in Action: LGBTQIA+ Task Force is comprised of members from non-profit organizations, the business community, those with lived experience with cancer, and government representatives and organizations.

-Therefore, the purpose of the LGBTQ+ advisory group is to reduce health inequities for
+Therefore, the purpose of the LGBTQIA+ advisory group is to reduce health inequities for Maine’s LGBTQIA+ communities by partnering with stakeholders in Maine interested in reducing the burden of cancer within Maine’s LGBTQIA+ population.

 Our Goals are:

-1. To increase stakeholder education and understanding of potential gaps in attitudes, knowledge, institutional practice behaviors, and interests in education on the care of LGBTQ+ patients with cancer.
+1. To increase stakeholder education and understanding of potential gaps in attitudes, knowledge, institutional practice behaviors, and interests in education on the care of LGBTQIA+ patients with cancer.

-2. To increase access to cancer-related care from prevention, screening, treatment, to survivorship for Maine’s LGBTQ+ community.
+2. To increase access to cancer-related care from prevention, screening, treatment, to survivorship for Maine’s LGBTQIA+ community.

 Resources